Friday, July 23, 2010

-Translate internal units (Story Points / Ideal Days) to external units (Calendar)
+Translate internal units (Story Points / Ideal Days) into external units (Calendar)

-Actual Hours help to quickly balance effort in a Sprint
+Tracking your actual work hours will help you to quickly balance effort in a Sprint

-You’re on the first day of the Sprint and you’ve got seven Features (/ User Stories) in “Not Started”.
-You also made sure that people availability (Joe got 50 hours this sprint) is updated as some have vacations and some got exams during the sprint.
-Even more, you already decided who is the owner of each Feature.
-How can you balance the tasks effort, in hours, between your teammates? how can you decide if some features will be developed by multiple developers and still see that your plan is feasible?
+You’re on the first day of the Sprint and you’ve got seven Features (/ User Stories) in your “Not Started” column.
+You also made sure that your teammates’ availability is updated as some have vacations and some got exams during the sprint.

 a.
 3 Story Points (range: 23-28 hours) -> 1 task worth 25h for Joe -> 1 task worth 10 for Joe, 1 task worth 5 for Jim and 1 task worth 10 for Annie.